Investigate the vast complexities of the nervous system. Explore the relationship between brain function and human behavior.

 At the completion of a degree from the Biology Department, the student will have:

-- Be able to collaborate with others to find insightful solutions to problems
+- Collaborate effectively with others to find insightful solutions to scientific questions.